ecmwf/ecflow/releng/imachination/k8s/README.md

 1. Copy the task scripts and include files into the workspace, under the paths that the suite definition declares (`ECF_FILES`, `ECF_INCLUDE`), and create the directory tree of `ECF_OUT`, which the server does not create.
-When the workspace is not shared with the host, `kubectl cp` provides the same:
+Without access to the workspace directory, upload them with `sftp` or `scp` (see "Delivering files with sftp or scp"), or with `kubectl cp`:

    ```bash
    POD=$(kubectl -n imachination get pod -l app=ecflow-server -o name | cut -d/ -f2)